We use cookies for statistical purposes.

 Divorcing in Romania

-According to the legislation in Romania, in the case of agreement between spouses, in the Romanian New Civil Code, are admitted two types of divorce procedures.
-One, is the judicial divorce stipulated in the art.
-374 of the New Civil Code and in this case, the divorce does not require any minimum period of marriage.
+According to the legislation in Romania, a couple divorcing in Romania can, according to the Romanian New Civil Code, opt for two types of divorce procedures.
+One is the judicial divorce stipulated in the art.
+374 of the New Civil Code.

 The second type of divorce is the administrative or notarial divorce stipulated in the art.
 375 of the New Civil Code.
 With regards to children resulted from the marriage, or outside the marriage and adopted children, the Romanian legislation prescribes more stringent regulations on the dissolution of the marriage.
 In this case, the marriage can be dissolved only by public notary if spouses agree on all aspects of the custody.